min2ha/ukwa-site/content/target/69391/index.en.md

   "subject": "Brexit"
 }

-# BBC News: Theresa May takes personal charge of Brexit talks

 Theresa May announced in a written statement to the Commons that she would be taking personal charge of the Brexit negotiations assisted by Olly Robbins, head of the Europe Unit in the Cabinet Office.